 Since the above IC can only support a maximum of 1.5 amps, for greater current outputs another similar device but with higher ratings may be used.
 The IC LM 338 works exactly like the LM 317 but is capable of handling up to 5 amps of current.
 A simple design is shown below.

 For obtaining fixed voltage levels, 78XX series ICs may be employed with the above explained power supply circuits.
-The IC are comprehensively explained in this article.
+The 78XX ICs are comprehensively explained for your refernce

 Nowadays transformerless SMPS power supplies are becoming the favorites among the users, due to their high efficiency, high power delivering features at amazingly compact sizes.